tkxiong/CarND-Traffic-Sign-Classifier-Project/README.md

 The aim of this project was to accurately classify traffic signs from the [German Traffic Signs dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) by means of a convolutional neural network.

-**Build a Traffic Sign Recognition Neural Network**
+**Build a Traffic Sign Recognition Project**

-Here are the steps I followed:
+The goals / steps of this project are the following:
-* Load the dataset
+* Load the data set (see below for links to the project data set)
-* Explore, summarize and visualize the dataset
+* Explore, summarize and visualize the data set
-* Pre-process, balance and augment the dataset
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
+* Summarize the results with a written report

 You can view my workflow in Traffic_Signs_Classifier.ipynb.